Loewe (fashion brand)

-Loewe S.A. (/loʊˈɛveɪ/ loh-EV-ay, /es/, /de/; stylized as LOEWE) is a Spanish luxury fashion house specialising in leather goods, clothing, perfumes and other fashion accessories.
-Founded in 1846 in Madrid, Loewe is part of LVMH since 1996, and is the oldest luxury fashion house of the holding.
+Loewe S.A. (/loʊˈɛveɪ/ loh-EV-ay, /es/, /de/; stylized as LOEWE) is a Spanish luxury fashion house specialising in leather goods, clothing, shoes, and other fashion accessories.
+Founded in 1846 in Madrid, it is the second oldest luxury fashion house worldwide.
+Loewe's ateliers and headquarters are in Madrid, Spain, with teams and operations in Paris, France.
+Loewe has been a part of LVMH since 1996.
+Pascale Lepoivre has been CEO of Loewe since 2016, and Jack McCollough and Lazaro Hernandez creative directors since 2025.